FOLLOW US

 Aerial View of Downtown Statesboro, Georgia in Autumn Jacob Boomsma/ Getty Images

 Statesboro is home to a Georgia Southern University campus, and the college injects life into the town.
-The cost of living in Statesboro is about 16% lower than the U.S. average, it has around 30,000 residents, and the median household income is $32,790.
-The average home is worth $115,100.
+The cost of living in Statesboro is about 16% lower than the U.S. average.
+The town has around 30,000 residents, and the median household income is $32,790.
+The average home is worth $115,100, which is extraordinarily low in today's real estate climate.
 Statesboro has a high poverty rate, with close to 40% of the town struggling to make ends meet.
-But healthcare is cheap, and an appointment with a GP or dentist costs locals significantly less than it would elsewhere.
-The southeast part of the city is the safest if you're considering purchasing property.
+Homes in the southeast part of the city are safest for potential buyers looking to move to the small town.

 Advertisement